Milestones Grill and Bar

 Milestones Restaurants Inc. (doing business as Milestones Grill and Bar) is a restaurant chain owned by Foodtastic.
-There are currently over 40 locations across British Columbia, Newfoundland and Labrador, Alberta, New Brunswick, and Ontario.
+There are over 40 locations across British Columbia, Alberta, New Brunswick, Ontario, Nova Scotia, and Quebec.

 History

-The first Milestones location opened on Denman Street in Vancouver, British Columbia in 1989.
+The first Milestones location opened on Denman Street in Vancouver, British Columbia, in 1989.
 In 2002, Cara (now known as Recipe Unlimited) purchased a majority stake in the restaurant from the previous parent company, BC-based Spectra Group, Inc. Prior to Cara's acquisition, nearly all Milestones restaurants were located in British Columbia, with four locations in Ontario and one in Washington state.
-Cara rapidly expanded Milestones operations into eastern Canadian cities, including Toronto, Ottawa, Niagara Falls, and London.
-At the end of 2011, Milestones expanded into Kingston, Barrie, Waterloo, and Cambridge.
-On July 14th, 2021, it was announced that Montreal based restaurant franchiser Foodtastic had acquired Milestones.
+Cara rapidly expanded Milestones operations into Ontario cities, including Toronto, Ottawa, Niagara Falls, and London.
+On July 14, 2021, Montreal-based restaurant franchiser Foodtastic acquired Milestones.